Protoichthyosaurus: History of research

 In their review of the genus, Lomax and colleagues found P. prostaxalis to be a valid species, and its type specimen and the additional specimen BRLSI M3555 to each be composed of only a single individual's remains.
 Further specimens, including the partial skeleton AGC 12 and the skulls BU 5323 and WARMS G347, were also found to be attributable to P. prostaxalis.
 However, the researchers found BRLSI M3563 to have one foreflipper belonging Protoichthyosaurus associated with a scapula (shoulder blade) and ribs and another foreflipper belonging to Ichthyosaurus, with the rest of the skeleton's affinity being unclear.
 LEICT G454.1951/164 was discovered to be lost, and may actually be a hindflipper of Ichthyosaurus.
 (Lomax2017) The specimen UNM.G.2017.1, a largely authentic skeleton except for probably much of its tail, was assigned to Protoichthyosaurus by Lomax and colleagues.
 However, they noted that there were differences between its skull and humerus (upper arm bone) and those of P. prostaxalis, so they placed it in a new species, P. applebyi, named in honor of Appleby and his work on ichthyosaurs.
+A possible specimen of this second species, originally thought to be Ichthyosaurus and later reclassified as P. cf. applebyi, was discovered from the lower Sinemurian-aged Staffelegg Formation of Switzerland.

 The nominal species Ichthyosaurus fortimanus Owen, 1849-1884 based on the holotype forefin NHMUK R.1063 and synonymized with Ichthyosaurus communis by McGowan (1974), was referred to Protoichthyosaurus, as P. fortimanus by Lomax and Massare in 2018, based on comparisons with known Ichthyosaurus and Protoichthyosaurus species.
 However, as this foreflipper does not preserve the diagnostic traits of the other two Protoichthyosaurus species, the researchers noted that it could potentially be synonymous with one of them.
 In the same publication, they also described additional specimens, including a skull assigned to P. applebyi, the second known specimen of that species.
 In 2019, Lomax, Laura Porro, and Nigel Larkin found that BMT 1955.G35.1, a partial skeleton initially identified as belonging to Ichthyosaurus communis, instead pertained to Protoichthyosaurus prostaxalis.
 This specimen was considerably larger than previous specimens of P. prostaxalis, and its good preservation allowed a three-dimensional reconstruction of the animal's skull to be created.
 In 2020, Lomax, Massare, and Mark Evans assigned two partial skulls to P. prostaxalis that revealed further data on the skull roof.
 They also identified two partial forelimbs as belonging to the genus, but could not assign them to either species with confidence.